 You can contribute up to £20,000 per year, and earn tax-free interest on this sum.

 Stocks and Shares ISA

-If you want to give your money the possibility of more growth potential, a Stocks and Shares ISA could be a great option.
-You don’t need to pay tax on any profits you make and since it’s not a fixed interest product, there’s a chance for higher returns.
+If you want to give your money more potential to grow, a Stocks and Shares ISA could be a great option.
+You don’t pay tax on any profits you make and since it’s not a fixed interest product, there’s the potential for higher returns.

-Remember, with investing, returns aren’t guaranteed.
-The value of your investments can go down as well as up, and you could get back less than invested.
+With investing, returns aren’t guaranteed, and the value of your investments can go down as well as up, which means you could get back less than you invested.

-A Lifetime ISA (LISA) can only be used to save for your first home and/or retirement, as long as you’re under 40.
-With a LISA you can put aside up to £4,000 per tax year and every month, the government will give you £1 for every £4 you put in.
+A Lifetime ISA (LISA) can only be used to save for your first home and/or retirement, if you’re under 40.
+With a LISA you can put aside up to £4,000 per tax year, and every month the government will give you £1 for every £4 you put in.
 The LISA allowance is included within your total £20,000 ISA allowance, meaning if you were to use it fully, you would still have £16,000 left for other types of ISAs.

 A Junior ISA is a great, tax-efficient way to plan for your kids’ future.
-Each tax year, you can add up to £9,000 on behalf of your child, split however you like between a Junior Cash ISA and a Junior Stocks and Shares ISA.
+Each tax year, you can add up to £9,000 on your child’s behalf, split however you like between a Junior Cash ISA and a Junior Stocks and Shares ISA.
 This does not affect your £20,000 regular ISA allowance.

 It’s a good idea to clear expensive debt first, and build up savings that can be instantly accessed in times of need, before you start contributing to an ISA.

 Any unused allowance from the tax year 2021/22 will disappear from midnight on 5 April 2022.

 If you have an ISA from a previous year and want to keep all your money in one place, you can transfer to another ISA provider - but you will need to use the official ISA transfer form and process to keep the tax-free status.